 Introduction

 Tooth decay is preventable.
 One key behaviour for preventing tooth decay is toothbrushing with a fluoride toothpaste.
-For a large number of reasons, toothbrushing behaviours at home are variable.
-To supplement behaviours at home, the government has recommended nursery and school-based (Foundation and Year 1) toothbrushing programmes.
+Toothbrushing programmes in nurseries and early years at school (Foundation and Year 1) are very important to complement toothbrushing at home and are recommended by the government.
 These supervised toothbrushing programmes are effective in reducing tooth decay, especially in children at greatest risk and are cost-effective.
 However, uptake and maintenance of these programmes are fragmented with funding coming from a variety of sources and there is considerable variation in how they are implemented.

-This project will work with a range of stakeholders, to learn how best to implement these programmes and how to increase their uptake and success in the longer term.
+This project is working with a range of stakeholders, to learn how best to implement these programmes and how to increase their uptake and success in the longer term.
 Research methods include a stocktake of current practice, qualitative methods, implementation science, improvement science and co-design approaches.
-The project will lead to the production of an implementation toolkit to optimise the implementation of supervised toothbrushing programmes across England.
+The project has produced an implementation toolkit, supervised toothbrushing to optimise the implementation of supervised toothbrushing programmes across England, (read the guide here).

 Aims